kennux/UnityTK/README.md

 Benchmarking
 ----

-Simplistic (micro-)benchmarking system you can use the quickly author benchmarks and execute them in the unity editor.
+Simplistic (micro-)benchmarking system you can use to quickly author benchmarks and execute them in the unity editor.

 Utility
 -----